IllusiveBagel/Rustact/website/content/docs/styling.md

 }
 ```

-Save your changes and rerun `cargo run` to see the new palette, copy, or sizing reflected in the terminal.
+Save your changes and rerun `cargo run` from inside the example (`cd examples/rustact-demo && cargo run`) to see the new palette, copy, or sizing reflected in the terminal.
 Pair this reference with the [developer guide](/docs/guide/) and [tutorial](/docs/tutorial/) when styling your own applications.